CrystalDiskMark-Free-for-PC/.github/profile/README.md

-# 💽 CrystalDiskMark Pro – SSD & HDD Benchmark Tool for PC ⚡📊
+# 💽 CrystalDiskMark – SSD & HDD Benchmark Tool for PC ⚡📊

 Measure your storage performance with **CrystalDiskMark Pro**, a leading disk benchmark utility for PC.
 Get precise read and write speed results for SSDs, HDDs, USB drives, and NVMe storage.